portly/pairish/README.md

 Install Portly in seconds, add `localhost:8022` to your connections, and you can add authentication and share a classy URL right there on the spot.

+Thanks to those who are working on <a href="https://github.com/chjj/tty.js/">tty.js</a> and <a href="https://github.com/aluzzardi/wssh">WSSH</a> for making the job easier.